 Guests are lodged in a comfortable, clean 2-bedroom house (maximum 5 guests) convenient to the hunting area.
 Meals are an excellent selection of local Azeri cuisine such as kabobs, lamb, lahmajoun, various pilafs, flatbreads and jams.
 Simple, yet absolutely delicious.

 Preceding scheduled hunt dates, guests arrive to Baku, are met by the outfitter, assisted through a simple firearm import process, and retire to a local hotel downtown.
 The following day after breakfast, there’s plenty time for day-touring this beautiful, safe and modern city.
 Guests then transfer 2-3 hours to the hunting area and get settled in to camp.

-Ramsey Russell will be hosting 2 Azerbaijan duck hunts per year.
-As of December 1, 2018, a single spot is available for late-February 2019.
-Now accepting reservations for 2020.
+Ramsey Russell will be personally hosting 2-3 Azerbaijan duck hunts per year, February/March.
+Now accepting reservations.
 Please contact Ramsey to discuss.